This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Cloud Sustainability Terms

 This section gives FinOps practitioners an easy-to-use glossary and index of key terms, references, and an acronym list, including a list of common industry bodies and groups focused on sustainability.
-We welcome FinOps Foundation members to help us improve these definitions as we learn more together.

 General glossary